microsoft/MLOpsPython/docs/getting_started.md

 ### 8. Deploy the Model

 The final step is to deploy the model across environments with a release pipeline.
 There will be a **``QA``** environment running on [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/) and a **``Prod``** environment running on [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service).
-This is the final picture of what your release pipeline will look like:
+This is the final picture of what your release pipeline should look like:

 ![deploy model](./images/deploy-model.png)